computoms/graph-ssg/content/Computer Memories.md

 Computer memories can thus be divided into:

-* Hard drives, storing data persistently.
+* **Hard drives**, storing data persistently.
 The data written to them are saved even in case of power outage.
-* Random-access memories, storing data of programs running on a computer.
+* **Random-access memories**, storing data of programs running on a computer.
 These kind of memories are not resistant to power outages.
-* Processor cache memories, storing transitting data to the processor.
+* **Processor cache memories**, storing transitting data to the processor.